lyteword/chspurgeon-tod/volume-6/psalm-123.md

 (c) Most profane.
 To reproach the people of God because they are his people is to reproach God himself.

-2\.The subject of the prayer.
+2\.
+The subject of the prayer.

 (a) The prayer: is not for justice, which might be desired, but for mercy.

 (b) The plea: "For we are, "etc. The reproaches of men are an encouragement to look for special help from God.
 The harp hung upon the willows sends forth its sweetest tones.
-The less it is in human hands the more freely it is played upon by the Spirit of God.— *G.R.*
+The less it is in human hands the more freely it is played upon by the Spirit of God.— *G. R.*

 **Verse 4.** *Those that are at ease.*

-1\.Explain their state: "at ease."
+1\.
+Explain their state: "at ease."

-2\.Show their ordinary state of mind: "proud."
+2\.
+Show their ordinary state of mind: "proud."

-3\.Denounce their frequent sin: scorn of the godly.
+3\.
+Denounce their frequent sin: scorn of the godly.

-4\.Exhibit their terrible danger.
+4\.
+Exhibit their terrible danger.